Skip to main content

 Limitations & Caveats

 This tool implements all three valuation approaches described in the IRS Job Aid: Cost, Market, and Income.
-The Income Approach (Independent Investor Test) is available exclusively for CPA accounts and considers the company’s financial performance via Fair Market Value data (see Section 05).
+The Income Approach (Independent Investor Test) is available exclusively for professional accounts and considers the company’s financial performance via Fair Market Value data (see Section 05).

-- •Dividend history and the ratio of distributions to salary over time
+• Dividend history and the ratio of distributions to salary over time

-- •Compensation paid to non-shareholder employees performing comparable work
+• Compensation paid to non-shareholder employees performing comparable work

-- •Timing and manner of bonus payments
+• Timing and manner of bonus payments

-- •Existing employment contracts or formal compensation policies
+• Existing employment contracts or formal compensation policies

-- •Industry-specific factors not captured by SOC code classifications
+• Industry-specific factors not captured by SOC code classifications

 Company financial capacity.The report does not consider the company’s revenue, profitability, or financial capacity.
 Compensation determined by market wage data must still be sustainable relative to the business’s actual earnings.
 A report figure that exceeds the company’s ability to pay should be evaluated with a tax professional.